What You Should Eat (And Avoid) To Improve Thyroid Health

 However, studies suggesting a strong link between cruciferous vegetables and thyroid disease are limited.
 Possibly because the amount of cruciferous vegetables you would need to eat to interfere with iodine far exceeds normal consumption levels.
 In fact, the vast majority of the research shows2 the consumption of cruciferous vegetables will not exacerbate or cause thyroid issues.
 So, no reason to miss out on the whole host of benefits from eating cruciferous vegetables.

 2. Brazil nuts

 These are the richest dietary source of selenium, which is essential for thyroid health.
-Selenium helps convert the thyroid hormone thyroxine to its active form, T3, for use in the body.
-It is also crucial for glutathione production, which can help decrease thyroid antibodies in those with Hashimoto's.
+Selenium3 helps convert the thyroid hormone thyroxine to its active form, T3, for use in the body.
+It is also crucial for glutathione production, which can help decrease thyroid antibodies4 in those with Hashimoto's.

 3. Sea vegetables

 Sea vegetables are rich in iodine.
 Iodine6 attaches to tyrosine (an amino acid) to form thyroxine.
 If you have insufficient levels of iodine, it becomes a rate-limiting step in the production of thyroid hormones and you'll inhibit your thyroid function.

 Snack on nori dusted with sea salt; make nori wraps filled with avocado, wild salmon, sweet potato, sprouts and mâche; add hijiki to a kale and pumpkin seed salad; eat wakame in a miso soup; or add dulse to a butternut squash soup.

 Did you know heavy metals could be messing with your thyroid?
 Mercury, lead, and aluminum can all inhibit thyroid function7.
 In animal studies, chlorophyll8 has been shown to bind with heavy metals to rid them from the body.
 Try drinking a shot of chlorophyll upon waking to help boost energy levels and support thyroid function.